Jwink3101/dfb/readme.md

 - Even with logs of files using source data, restore *always* directly uses the remote.
 Future versions may offer a secondary method to restore that information for certain remotes.
     - Example: If the remote doesn't support mtime, even if mtime is used for backups based on the logs and local database, restore will not restore mtime.
 - Deletes are marked with a 3 byte file (just ASCII encoded `DEL`).
 This is smaller than most block sizes so they take more space on a local filesystem.
+- It is assumed that the source does not change from when listing to backing up.
+If a file is deleted in the iterim, it could cause an error.
+If it is modified, there may be a future false-positive (which is a safe scenario).